macroscopicentric/clio/README.md

-# Social Media Backup
+# Clio - A Social Media Backup

-A service to back up different social media types to a Postgres database.
-This is EXTREMELY work-in-progress, do not expect literally anything to work properly.
+The vision:
+A service to back up different social media types and bundle them into a directory of files on disk that can then be compressed down into a single file for portability.
+Clio should be able to be run as a local web app or on a local server like a NAS (open question: scheduling?), and long-term may be hosted as more of a SAAS type product on the internet somewhere.

 ### Supported Social Medias